Campus sexual assault: International students

 As the development of the educational system around the world, more and more students have the opportunity to study abroad and gain knowledge and experiences.
+International students can be a victim of domestic violence, sexual harassments, psychological abuse and physical assaults.
+Women international students often find themselves in an uncomfortable situation where these assaults take place and may not be able how respond to these situations.
+Women international students may experience discomfort and possibly lack knowledge on how to react when the assaults occur.
+Americans take advantage of women international students knowing that they may not fully understand or speak English.
+Rates of sexual assault is common within domestic students rather than international students.
+It is less common for international students to become a victim rather than a domestic students.
+However, studies show that male international students are at greater risk of becoming a victim of sexual assaults than male domestic students.
+For the students involved with the Asian community who are attending a university/college in the United States, studies show a 7% rate of sexual assault on campus.
+Universities/Colleges in the United States understand the effects of campus sexual assaults and find ways to bring their percentage down.

 Gap between cultures and the impact of sexual assaults

 According to Pryor et al. (1997), the definition of sexual assault can differ depending on the countries and cultures and some students are unaware of what behaviors are considered to be sexual harassment in the country or culture where they are studying.
 Research conducted by Pryor et al. reported that college student definitions of sexual harassment in Germany, Australia, Brazil, and North America vary.
 They found that the most frequent definitional response for North Americans, Australians, and Germans includes unwanted verbal or physical sexual overtures.
 The most common response for Brazilian college students was "to seduce someone, to be more intimate (sexually), to procure a romance".
 In addition, they found that Australians, Germans, and North Americans defined sexual harassment as an abuse of power, gender discrimination, and harmful sexual behavior.
 Brazilians defined sexual harassment as innocuous seductive behaviors.
 In this case, the certain student groups which have lower standards to the sexual assaults are easier to be assaulted.
 When students are unable to confirm whether the type of assault will match the country and culture's definition of sexual assault, they are at risk of exhibiting behaviors such as a loss of morale, dissatisfaction with their career goals, or perform more poorly in school.